In1

 Dependencies

-To display this field, set the Output data type parameters to Fixed point
+To use this parameter, set the Output data type parameters to Fixed-point

 .